gem/oq-engine/docs/effective-realizations.rst

 effective realizations corresponding to the GMPEs in the second tectonic region type.
-The weight of each effective realizations will be three times the weight of a regular representation, since three different paths in the first tectonic region type will product exactly the same result.
+The weight of each effective realizations will be three times the weight of a regular representation, since three different paths in the first tectonic region type will produce exactly the same result.
 It is not important which GMPE was chosen for the first tectonic region type because there are no sources of kind T1; so let's denote the path of the effective realizations with the notation